trambarhq/relaks-django-todo-example/README.md

 }
 ```

-In read-only mode, the only the title of the TODO is shown initially.
+In read-only mode, the only the title of the todo is shown initially.
 The description is rendered into a div that's clipped off (using CSS), along with a couple buttons.
 These are shown when the user expands the item by clicking on the title.

 ```javascript
 renderView() {